 - Communication of ideas

 In total 35 people signed up to the workshops (over half of those who fit the specified inclusion criteria) with complete data sets for 20 of those patients (factors such as sudden discharge, bed rest and hospital transfers affected the data collection).

-The delivery of the workshops was completed in December 2013, the data analysis is currently taking place and a full write up will be completed by the end of March 2014.
-As part of this project the designers are currently developing a sustainability plan for these sessions, working with staff to look at how best to integrate them into the unit, and whether or not they could be run by non-designers.
+The delivery of the workshops was completed in December 2013.
+The data analysis is currently taking place and a full write-up will be completed by the end of March 2014.
+As part of this project the designers are currently developing a sustainability plan for these sessions, working with staff to look at how best to integrate them into the unit, and whether they could be run by non-designers.

 Initial qualitative data analysis is very positive, with feedback from patients such as

 I'm more positive about a lot of things...
 I'm more confident, you've got to take control of you, not let everybody around you do everything, you have got to start doing it because when you get outside it's going to be so different.